Q: How do I connect my headphones to MapMy?

 Q: How do I use my UA Headphones with MapMy?

 A: Connect your headphones and start a workout using MapMy's heart rate zone tracking.
 Track your current heart rate zone so you know when to rest or power up, while also viewing your total heart rate distribution throughout each training session.
-Know your current, average, and peak heart rate.
+Now you can know your current, average, and peak heart rate while working out.
 You also have the option to hear your stats read aloud during a workout.
 With MapMy, you can customize what feedback you hear by setting your stats, frequency, voice, and volume.

 For more information, check out our Getting Started article found here!